-A new classification algorithm, called CFI (for Classification on Feature Intervals), is developed and applied to problem of detecting abnormal ECG signals.
+A new classification algorithm, called CFI (for Classification on Feature Intervals). is developed and applied to problem of detecting abnormal ECG signals.
 The domain contains records of patients with known diagnosis.
-Given a training set of such records the CFI algorithm learns how to detect arrhythmia.
+Given a training set of such records the CFI learns how to detect arrhythmia.
 CFI represents a concept in the form of feature intervals on each feature dimension separately.
 Classification in the CFI algorithm is based on a real-valued voting.
 A genetic algorithm is used to select the set of relevant features.
-The CFI algorithm can decline to make a prediction its confidence level is low.
+Each selected feature equally participates in the voting process and the class that receives the maximum amount of votes is declared to be the predicted class.
 The performance of the CFI classifier is evaluated empirically in terms of classification accuracy and running time.

-Keywords: ECG, arrhythmia detection, feature intervals, feature selection, classification, machine learning.
+Keywords: ECG, Arrhythmia detection, machine learning, feature selection, voting feature intervals.